 Joep is senior expert in horticulture and seed sector development with a focus on agribusiness and policy.
 He manages projects in Ghana, Angola and Myanmar from his base in Ethiopia.

-Katrien is a water management expert, involved in training of irrigation staff, farmer-led irrigation development and building the network of Resilience in Mozambique.
-She also works in Angola on irrigated fruit farming.
+Katrien is a water management expert based in Maputo, involved in the training of irrigation staff, farmer-led irrigation development and building the network of Resilience in Mozambique.
+She also works in Angola on sustainable business development.